Sleeped32/BrookesSem2/Business Accounting/Ass 2/Research.md

 #### 1
 Cloud-based
 ERP(Enterprise Resources planning)
-lots of intergration with microsoft ecosystem
+lots of integration with Microsoft ecosystem
+Targeted at SMEs(Small and Medium-sized Enterprise)